 We create our own fully transparent ethical and sustainable supply chain.
 By sourcing everything ourselves, every step is traceable to the details and we are accountable for every choice we make.

-Rather than through outsourcing enterprises, we choose to work directly with our partner artisans whereby certifications are uncommon due to the associated high cost and general unaffordability.
+Rather than through outsourcing enterprises, we work directly with our partner traditional artisans whereby certifications are generally unaffordable and thus uncommon.
 We therefore set the standards ourselves and create a transparent supply chain to make sure that every step is traceable and responsible.

 This ensures that our materials are environmentally-responsible and sustainably sourced, and ultimately minimising our footprints as low as possible; that we are trading ethically and fairly support the artisans’ communities; and that our products are lovingly handcrafted and sustainably packaged until its delivered to our customers.

-It is our goal to create range of products that are fairly priced, without asking our customers to take on the responsibility of being an ethical brand.
+Our goal is to create a range of fairly priced products, without asking our customers to take on the responsibility of being an ethical brand.
 It is after all about breaking the stigma that quality doesn’t need to be attained at the expense of the environment.

 Ethically Made and Fair Trade

-At RŪPAHAUS, we remunerate the artisans with 6 times above the legal minimum wage required in their respective cities; which is 6 times greater than the recommended living wage.
-This ensures fair wage with an extra room to advance their own entities, and allows our artisans to create a suitable and safe working condition for their respective collectives.
+Our artisans are remunerated with 6 times above the legal minimum wage required in their respective cities; which is 6 times greater than the recommended living wage.
+This ensures fair wage with an extra room to advance their entities, and allows our artisans to create a suitable and safe working condition for their respective collectives.
 Learn more about how we define fair wage and how we ensure our artisans are fairly paid here.

 We also have a significant number of women artisans, who are mothers and traditionally no longer have the opportunity to apply their crafts to earn a living wage.
 Through RŪPAHAUS and the flexibility that comes with slow textile processing, we have given the opportunity back to them within the comfort of their own homes.